Tax Free Income Strategies

 Types of Tax Free Investments

 So, let’s talk more about tax free options.
 Most people have heard of the standard Roth IRA, and some employers even offer a Roth 401(k).
-Another product that many people do not usually think of that can have tax-free income features are life insurance policies.
+Another efficient, economic based solution that many people do not usually think of that can have tax-free income features are life insurance policies.
 In summary, certain types of vehicles offer greater tax advantages than others, depending on the client’s situation.

 The best approach for any client is to do the research, and learn a little bit about how the universal life insurance, and the other options, work.
 Next, put some deep thought into the type of strategy best for your unique situation to reach your retirement goals.